josephrebak/post-quantum-crypt-demo/README.md

 # Post-Quantum Cryptography Demo

-A minimal, hands-on demonstration of **ML-KEM** (Module-Lattice-Based Key-Encapsulation Mechanism) — one of NIST's newly standardized post-quantum cryptographic algorithms.
+A minimal, pedagogical demonstration of **ML-KEM** (Module-Lattice-Based Key-Encapsulation Mechanism) — one of NIST's newly standardized post-quantum cryptographic algorithms.
 This notebook walks through a complete key exchange between two parties using lattice-based cryptography that is secure against attacks from future quantum computers.
+This was part of my final project for EN.625.680 Cryptography at Johns Hopkins.

 ---